scar796/nutrio/DEPLOYMENT.md

 4. Check if service is running (green status)

 ### Firebase Issues
-1. Verify credentials file is uploaded
+1. Verify all Firebase environment variables are set correctly
-2. Check Firebase project settings
+2. Check Firebase project settings and service account permissions
-3. Ensure Firestore is enabled
+3. Ensure Firestore is enabled in your Firebase project
+4. Verify the `private_key` has `\\n` instead of actual newlines
-4. Check network connectivity
+5. Check network connectivity to Firebase services

 ### Performance Issues
 1. Monitor Render service metrics